Official Guide and Playing Rules for 2019

 8.3 Scoring Line

-To score, a base runner must touch the Scoring Line before a defensive player in possession of the ball touches the Strike Zone Mat.
+To score, a base runner must touch the Scoring Line before a defensive player in possession of the ball touches the Strike Zone Board.

 8.4 Physical Contact

-A runner shall not be called out for contact with a defensive player not in contact with the Strike Zone Mat, unless, in the umpire’s judgement, the runner deliberately hit or could reasonably have expected to minimize or avoid the contact under the circumstances and failed to do so.
+A runner shall not be called out for contact with a defensive player not in contact with the Strike Zone Board, unless, in the umpire’s judgement, the runner deliberately hit or could reasonably have expected to minimize or avoided the contact under the circumstances and failed to do so.

-If there is a play on a batter going to first base, the first baseman must touch the white bag of the double bag in fair territory and the batter (runner) shall be called out for failure to do so.
-The first base-man can tag a runner before he touches first base for an out.
+If there is a play on a batter going to first base, the first baseman must touch the white bag of the double bag in fair territory and the batter (runner) must tag the orange base in foul territory.
+The first baseman can tag a runner before he touches first base for an out.
 To avoid a collision, a fielder or a runner may use the other base.
+Runners who fail to step on the orange base are liable to be called out if a defensive player appeals; before the runner returns to the base.

 Rule 9 Scoring

 Scorekeepers on the opposing teams must agree on the score of the game at the end of each half inning.
-All teams must keep score.
+All teams should keep score.

 Rule 10 The Game